AI Insights score and explanation

 When you first start using SEON, your account will likely not contain enough custom data for the AI Insights model to work efficiently.
 However, thanks to our base model, you can benefit from its speed and accuracy from day one.

-The base model turns off when your account passes 1000 transactions, with at least 100 in the DECLINE state and 100 in the APPROVE state.
-Once you have passed this threshold, the AI Insights model will train on your unique data.
+The base model is an anonymized collection of transactions encountered by SEON that we use to train the AI insights model’s algorithm.
+The base model turns off when your account passes 1000 events, with at least 100 in the DECLINE state and 100 in the APPROVE state.
+Once you have passed this threshold, the AI insights model will train on your unique data.

-Configuring model training
+How to configure model training

-AI Insights Score Explanation
+AI Insights score explanation

 This tool gives users visibility into the factors behind the score, making the model more explainable and building trust in automated decisions.